-- Insert and hold the Air Locker into the differential housing. - Insert the remaining master shim from the Air Locker shim kit between the right-hand bearing cup and the bearing seat of the axle housing with the rounded edge of the master shim facing away from the center. - ☐ Insert the shim pack determined earlier as 'B' between the bearing cup (right-hand side) and the master shim.
+Insert the remaining master shim from the Air Locker shim kit between the right-hand bearing cup and the bearing seat of the axle housing with the rounded edge of the master shim facing away from the center.

+Insert the shim pack determined earlier as 'C' between the bearing cup (right-hand side) and the master shim.